A Survey on Deep Learning Approaches for Tabular Data Generation: Utility, Alignment, Fidelity, Privacy, Diversity, and Beyond: Synthesising Tabular Data

-\textbf{Deep Generative Modelling for Tabular Data.} {To formulate the problem of tabular data generation, the literature makes the assumptions that given a tabular dataset $\mathcal{D}$, there exists an unknown distribution $p_X$ over the random variables $X \in \bigcup_{j=1}^K \mathbb{D}^j$ from which $\mathcal{D}$ was created by drawing $N$ i.i.d. samples.
-The goal of standard generative modeling is to learn from $\mathcal{D}$ the parameters $\theta$ of a generative model such that the model distribution $p_{\theta}$ approximates $p_X$.} While synthesising tabular data is a long-standing problem~\cite{Reiter2005cart}, in this survey, we focus on methods that use deep generative models, {i.e., models based on deep neural networks.}
+{To formulate the problem of tabular data generation, the literature makes the assumptions that given a tabular dataset $\mathcal{D}$, there exists an unknown \revisionfinal{joint distribution $p_X$ over the random variables $(X_1, X_2, \ldots, X_K)$, where $X_j \in \mathbb{D}^j$}, such that $\mathcal{D}$ was created by drawing $N$ i.i.d. samples.
+The goal of standard generative modelling is to learn from $\mathcal{D}$ the parameters $\theta$ of a generative model such that the model distribution $p_{\theta}$ approximates $p_X$.}

+While synthesising tabular data is a long-standing problem~\citep{Reiter2005cart}, in this survey, we focus on methods that use deep generative models, {i.e., models based on deep neural networks.}

 \textbf{Requirements over Synthetic Data.} {While above we have the goal for standard generative modelling, we know that different use cases can lead to additional requirements, which lead to different goals for the generative task.} In this survey, we review the following requirements: